-Kamila Valieva, the sensation of Beijing 2022 and the shadow of doping
+Kamila Valieva, the sensation of Beijing under the shadow of doping

 The latest statements from ITA

-Because Valieva is under 16, the implications of her case cannot be publicly disclosed or discussed.
-For now, ITA confirms a test carried out on the skater on December 25, which gave a positive result, so she would not have been able to compete in Beijing.
-However, the IOC has started the appeal process and the final answer must be delivered before February 15, the date on which the Russian teenager is scheduled for her next contest.
+Because Valieva is under 16, the status of her case cannot be publicly disclosed or discussed.
+For now, ITA confirmed a test was carried out on the skater on Dec.
+25, which presented a positive result, so she would not have been able to compete in Beijing.
+However, the IOC started the appeal process and the final answer must be delivered before Feb.
+15, the date when the Russian teenager is scheduled for her next contest.

 February 11, 2022